bethbailey/survey-search/README.md

 ### Django Site

 #### Forms
 Bethany and Ruixue completed the upload form.
+Together, all three team members figured out how to handle file processing in Django.

 #### Search
 Leoson completed the search by question, and Bethany completed the search by survey.
 Ruixue completed the ranking algorithm.